 When I made it to the right place and through my appointment in my terrible French, it felt like an even bigger win to walk out knowing I had been awarded another year long visa.

-This also means I can finally start on the steps to change my visa status to an entrepreneur visa and register Bordeaux Bites & Bottles Food Tours as an official business in France!
+This also means I can finally start on the steps to change my visa status to an entrepreneur visa and register Bordeaux Travel Guide as an official business in France!
 (If you’re not following us yet, please go follow us on Instagram.)

 I trekked in Nepal